-The University of Mary Washington (UMW) is committed to providing a safe and nondiscriminatory learning, living, and working environment for all members of the University community.
-UMW does not discriminate on the basis of sex or gender in any of its education or employment programs and activities.
-To that end, this Policy prohibits specific forms of behavior that may violate Title IX of the Education Amendments of 1972 ("Title IX"); relevant provisions of VAWA; Title VII of the Civil Rights Act of 1964 ("Title VII"); the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act ("Clery Act"); and the Virginia Human Rights Act.
+The University of Mary Washington is committed to providing a safe and non-discriminatory learning, living, and working environment for all members of the University community.
+UMW does not discriminate on the basis of sex or gender in any of its education or employment programs or activities and as outlined in the Policy on Sexual and Gender-Based Harassment and Other Forms of Interpersonal Violence (hereinafter Policy).
+To that end, this Policy prohibits specific forms of behavior that may violate Title IX of the Education Amendments of 1972 (Title IX), relevant provisions of the Violence Against Women Act (VAWA), Title VII of the Civil Rights Act of 1964 (Title VII), the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act (Clery Act), the Virginia Human Rights Act, and UMW's community values and standards.